 The purpose of the program is NOT to help a student decide on a project, or assist or provide a student with a lab or materials, or to convert a project into a 1st place entry.

-Who are e-Mentors?
+Who are e-mentors providing e-Advice?

-All of our e-Mentors are professionals or experts in their respective fields.
+All of our e-mentors are professionals or experts in their respective fields.
 We have engineers, biologists, chemists, informational technology experts, and other specialists.

-Note: The e-Mentor does NOT take the place of a teacher/advisor.
+Note: The e-mentor does NOT take the place of a teacher/advisor.

-What does the e-Mentor do?
+What does the e-mentor do?

 The mentor provides specialized technical guidance in the specific area of the student’s research.
 Students can request help from professionals in different areas of science and engineering.